Starting the home mortgage pre-approval process can be confusing at times to many buyers.

 (2) Your employment history.
 Typically a lender requires a minimum of a 2-year work history.

-There are exceptions of course, such as, if you were a full-time student and can provide documentation of this as required by the lender.
+There are exceptions of course, for example, if you were a full-time student, you can provide documentation as evidence of your enrollment and the lender will use this as part of your work history.

 In addition to the time of employment, the loan officer is reviewing what type of employment you have.